Mattersight/pact-net-messages/README.md

 ```

 #### 2. Describe and configure the pact as a service consumer
-Create a new test case within your service consumer test project, using whatever test framework you like (in this case we used Nunit).
+Create a new test case within your service consumer test project, using whatever test framework you like (in this case we used NUnit).
 This should only be instantiated once for the consumer you are testing.

 ```c#